vimeo/dials/README.md

 	// additional sources can be passed along with the watching file source and the
 	// precedence order will still be dictated by the order in which the sources are
 	// defined in the Config function.
-	view, err := dials.Config(context.Background(), config, watchingFileSource)
+	d, err := dials.Config(context.Background(), config, watchingFileSource)
 	if err != nil {
 		// error handling
 	}

-	Config := view.View().(*Config)
+	d.Fill(config)
 ```

 ### Source
-Source interface is implemented by different configuration sources that populate the configuration struct.
+The Source interface is implemented by different configuration sources that populate the configuration struct.
 Dials currently supports environment variables, command line flags, and config file sources.
 When `dials.Config` function is going through the different sources to extract the values, it calls the `Value` method on each of these sources.
 This allows for the logic of the Source to be encapsulated while giving the application access to the values populated by each Source.

 ### Decoder